 We believe all motion platforms require at-least these three degrees of freedom: pitch, roll, and heave.

 Pitch gives you a sense of acceleration.
-It tilts the chair backwards when the car accelerates forwards.
-The chair shakes as the car struggles for grip on the start line.
-It tilts the chair forwards when hitting the brake -- in important indicator that the car is slowing down.
+It tilts the seat backwards when the car accelerates forwards.
+The rig shakes as the car struggles for grip on the start line.
+It tilts the seat forwards when hitting the brake, important indicator that the car is slowing down.

 Heave makes you feel the suspension working.
 It allows you to appreciate the details that goes into each track and car.
-It makes you feel curbs and potholes in the road surface.
-Without movement up and down you are missing out on half the details and half the fun.
+It makes you feel curbs and rumble strips better.
+It makes you experiance the suspension, without movement up and down you are missing out alot of what your simulator can give you.

 Telemetry is another word that pop-up often when reading about motion platforms.
 Let us try to explain telemetry and its role in regards to motion platforms.